IncognitoCxde/OnlineStore/README.md

 # 🛍️ OnlineStore

-**OnlineStore** — a learning project written in Swift alongside dependencies such as SnapKit, Firebase & it's own DesignSystem
+**OnlineStore** — an educational project written in Swift alongside dependencies such as SnapKit, Firebase & it's own DesignSystem

 ## About the Project